This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Use a food thermometer to ensure the internal temperature of the pork chops reaches 145°F (63°C).

-Smothered Pork Chops FAQs
+Smothered Pork Chops FAQ

 That is the beauty of this dish.
 “Smothering” the pork chops, or slow cooking the pork chops in the sauce, results in the most tender pork chops.
 This is absolutely my favorite thing about this recipe, you never have to worry about the pork chops being tough.